 The M.Sc. candidate must earn a total of 36 graduate credits or the equivalent of 5 full courses in graduate work.
 Research and thesis work may count for up to 18 of these 36 credits.
 Course work will count for 12 credits and must cover at least two of the areas of Theory, Applications, and Systems.
 See the current course listing for courses and the areas.
 See course listings.

 STEP 4.
 Written Thesis Proposal: The thesis proposal format will follow the layout provided in the sample thesis proposal template.
 LaTeX is encouraged to be used to generate the thesis proposal.
-After obtaining approval from the supervisor, the M.Sc. candidate is responsible for ensuring that each member of the Supervisory Committee receives a hardcopy of the Thesis Proposal at least 2 weeks in advance of the proposal presentation.
+The supervisor must agree that the thesis proposal is ready for presentation before the presentation can be scheduled.
+After obtaining approval from the supervisor to move to Step 5, the MSc candidate is responsible for ensuring that each member of the supervisory committee receives a hardcopy of the thesis proposal at least 2 weeks in advance of the presentation date.

 STEP 5.
 Thesis Proposal Presentation: The M.Sc. candidate must make a formal presentation of the thesis proposal.
+The oral presentation shall not exceed 25 minutes.
 The formal presentation is normally made to the Department for which the thesis is being written, and it is open to the public.
 The proposal presentation will normally be chaired by the Department Chair.
 The student is responsible for scheduling a date and time for the Thesis Proposal Presentation that is mutually agreeable to all the members of the Supervisory Committee and to the Department Chair.
-The student will ensure that the Department Chair receives the proposed date and time at least 16 days in advance so a formal annoumcement can be made at least two weeks in advance.
+The student will ensure that the Department Chair receives the proposed date and time at least 16 days in advance so a formal announcement can be made at least two weeks in advance.

 STEP 6.
 Written Thesis: The written thesis will follow the layout provided in the sample thesis template.
 LaTeX is encouraged to be used to generate the thesis.